blessedux/SozuCorsair/README.md

-# SozuCorsair (SozuMarket)
+# SozuMarket

 **The permissionless P2P marketplace powering Sozu Wallet (Stellar)**

-SozuCorsair is a peer-to-peer marketplace platform that connects users in Argentina who want to trade digital pesos (AR$) or cash for USDC on the Stellar blockchain.
+SozuMarket is a peer-to-peer marketplace platform that connects users in Argentina who want to trade digital pesos (AR$) or cash for USDC on the Stellar blockchain.
 Built with a focus on privacy and self-custody—no KYC required.
-SozuCorsair is a non-custodial, non-intermediary platform that facilitates direct peer-to-peer connections only, designed to scale use fo the SozuWallet.
+SozuMarket is a non-custodial, non-intermediary platform that facilitates direct peer-to-peer connections only, designed to scale use fo the SozuWallet.

 ---

 ## 🎯 Purpose in Sozu Capital Ecosystem

-SozuCorsair serves as a **matching platform** for Sozu Wallet users, providing a decentralized way to:
+SozuMarket serves as a **matching platform** for Sozu Wallet users, providing a decentralized way to:

 - **Find Counterparties**: Connect buyers and sellers of USDC/AR$ pairs
 - **View Offers**: Browse available trades with pricing and user reputation data
-- **Maintain Self-Custody**: All blockchain transactions occur directly between users' Stellar wallets—SozuCorsair never touches funds
+- **Maintain Self-Custody**: All blockchain transactions occur directly between users' Stellar wallets—SozuMarket never touches funds
 - **Trade Without KYC**: Permissionless access for users who value privacy
 - **Direct P2P Trading**: Users execute trades directly with each other using their own wallets

-**Important**: SozuCorsair is a pure matching and information platform.
+**Important**: SozuMarket is a pure matching and information platform.
 We do not escrow, hold, custody, settle, resolve disputes, or intermediate payments.
 All transactions occur directly between users' wallets on the Stellar network.

 This marketplace facilitates connections for users in the Sozu Capital ecosystem, enabling peer-to-peer entry and exit from the Stellar-based financial infrastructure.